pypa/packaging.python.org/source/tutorials/packaging-projects.rst

   dynamic or determined at install-time, as well as extension modules or extensions to setuptools, need to go into :file:`setup.py`.

-Static metadata should be preferred and dynamic metadata should be used only as an escape hatch when absolutely necessary.
+Static metadata (:file:`setup.cfg`) should be preferred.
+Dynamic metadata (:file:`setup.py`) should be used only as an escape hatch when absolutely necessary. :file:`setup.py` used to be required, but can be omitted in modern setuptools.

 .. tab:: :file:`setup.cfg` (static)